Oneplus Android 11 OxygenOS 11

 4. Revamped Zen Mode:

-The Zen Mode has been tweaked this time around with changes coming to the minutes that you can set for your phone to stay in Zen mode.
-The set limits now are at 1, 20, 30, 40, 60, 90, and 120 minutes.
-That is not all though.
-Now we also have a feature called Zen room in the Zen mode that lets users team up and together set their phones in Zen mode.
-This will mean people in a group now can take time away from their smartphones together.
+The Zen Mode has been tweaked this time around, with changes coming to the minutes that you can set for your phone to stay in Zen mode.
+The set limits now are 1, 20, 30, 40, 60, 90, and 120 minutes.
+That is not all, though.
+Now, we also have a feature called Zen Room in Zen mode that lets users team up and together set their phones in Zen mode.
+This will mean people in a group can now take time away from their smartphones together.

 5. Live Wallpaper:

-There is also the addition of a new Wallpaper that changes throughout the course of the day.
+There is also the addition of a new Wallpaper that changes throughout the day.
 This will be appreciated by many of those people who love the customization features of OxygenOS.

 Conclusion

-Now we are still a few months away from the official launch of OxygenOS 11 but the amount of criticism that the developer preview of OxygenOS 11 is receiving outweighs the number of people who actually love these new UI changes.
+Now, we are still a few months away from the official launch of OxygenOS 11.
+Still, the amount of criticism that the developer preview of OxygenOS 11 is receiving outweighs the number of people who love these new UI changes.
 How Oneplus responds to this criticism is something we will see with time.
-As of now though, things don’t look that good for the OxygenOS 11.
+However, things don’t look that good for the OxygenOS 11.
 It is like Oneplus is moving from the things that made people like them in the first place.

 Leave a Reply